How Is Idiopathic Hypersomnia Treated?

 Non-drug treatments

 Non-drug treatments are usually the first intervention for people with IH or narcolepsy.
 This includes lifestyle and behavior changes.
-However, these approaches do not seem to help people with IH.
-Unlike with narcolepsy, daytime naps do not seem to reduce symptoms of IH.1,2
+Typically, people with narcolepsy find naps to be more restorative than people with IH do.
+But many people with IH still benefit from napping.1,2

 Cognitive behavioral therapy may help people with IH cope.
 This type of therapy can help people learn how to reduce negative emotions in response to symptoms.
 Ongoing clinical trials are testing behavioral therapies in people with IH.3,4